danielmiessler/fabric/patterns/analyze_prose/system.md

 ```

+- Ensure you follow all the rules above.
+- The overall-rating cannot be higher than the lowest rating given.
 - You ONLY output this JSON object.
 - You do not output the ``` code indicators, only the JSON object itself.